 What is the essence or spirit of the clown?

 To be stupid (from the Latin stupere 'to be amazed or stunned’); to be your heart on stage, whether that be the stage of life or a theatre; it is to be a child wandering through the world without any defence - it is to be completely vulnerable.
 This just may be the spirit of the clown, and it may just be living inside us waiting to be gently or rudely coaxed out.
-It is like peeling open a banana and revealing who's inside.
+It is like opening up a tiny rose bud and revealing who's inside.

 What does this look like?